Edit

-This article provides an overview of the Microsoft Entra setup for calling Power Platform API (preview).
-To access resources available via Power Platform API, you must get a bearer token from Microsoft Entra and send it as a header along with each request.
-Depending on the identity type you're supporting (user vs service principal) there are different flows to obtain this bearer token, as described in this article.
+This article provides an overview of the Microsoft Entra setup for calling Power Platform API.
+To access resources available through the Power Platform API, you must get a bearer token from Microsoft Entra and send it as a header along with each request.
+Depending on the identity type you're supporting (user vs. service principal) there are different flows to obtain this bearer token, as described in this article.

-The following steps are required to obtain a bearer token with the correct permissions:
+To obtain a bearer token with the correct permissions, complete the following steps:

 1. Create an application registration in your Microsoft Entra tenant